roytang/blog/content/post/2023/12/tv-rich-morty-wheel-of-time-doctor-who-spy-x/index.md

 I had started [reading the manga](/2023/07/2023-manga-update/#spy-x-family) after watching season 1 and as of season 2 it has not yet caught up.
 I think if/when the anime catches up to where I started with the manga, I might drop the show entirely as I believe the show sticks closely to the manga anyway, and I prefer reading over watching when possible.

 Previously: [Spy X Family season 1](/2023/01/spyxfamily/)

+### That's It

+Those are my last TV reviews of the year!
+Still have some unfinished stuff but those will be reviewed next year I suppose.